appliedblockchain/ab-website/_projects/opulous.md

     - paragraph: Opulous and Applied Blockchain have collaborated to create the first copyright-backed NFT platform for musicians.
 Applied Blockchain chose Algorand as the best solution for an NFT platform requiring the additional control mechanisms that ASAs offer.
     - paragraph: Opulous presents musicians with an opportunity to push back against the minimal revenue generated through today's streaming platforms.
 Future phase developments for the Opulous platform include a Defi protocol for artist funding and royalty profit shares.

+testimonial:
+    - quote: It’s been great working with Applied Blockchain.
+They have a solid, smart team developing all the products we need at Opulous
+      author: Fernando Cruz
+      position: Chief Marketing Officer
+      company: Opulous
 ---